How to shuffle a list in Python

 Creating a simple card shuffler with random.shuffle()

-Simulating a card shuffle is a classic use case for random.shuffle(), where you can represent a deck as a list and randomize it with a single function call.
+Shuffling a deck of cards is a classic use case for random.shuffle(), where you can generate a list of cards and then randomize their order with a single function call.

 import random